yushdotkapoor/AutoPull/README.md

 ## Support

-This code has been tested on MacOS Sonoma, MacOS Big Sur and Ubuntu 24.04
+This code has been tested on MacOS Sonoma, MacOS Big Sur and Ubuntu 24.04.

+I have also tested this on the iOS Linux emulator called iSH, whcih runs a version of alpine linux.

 ## How it works